 Innsdale Drive

 This hiking trail is 4.6 miles round trip with a mix of dirt fire roads, paved trails, and residential streets.
-You’ll experience an elevation change of about 750 feet and some nice views looking up at the Hollywood sign right from the start.
+You’ll experience an elevation change of about 750 feet and some nice views looking up at the iconic Hollywood sign right from the start.

 Bush Canyon Trail